caddyserver/website/src/docs/markdown/automatic-https.md

 - consist only of alphanumerics, hyphens, dots, and wildcard (`*`)
 - do not start or end with a dot ([RFC 1034](https://tools.ietf.org/html/rfc1034#section-3.5))

-In addition, a hostname qualifies for a publicly-trusted certificate if it:
+In addition, hostnams qualify for publicly-trusted certificates if they:

-- is not localhost
+- are not localhost
-- is not an IP address
+- are not an IP address
-- has only a single wildcard `*` as the left-most label
+- have only a single wildcard `*` as the left-most label